sgdwn/al-bio/docs/doc2.md

 ## Enzymes
 - Lower the activation energy of the reaction it catalyses
-- Lock and Key model of enzyme action
+### Lock and Key model of enzyme action
-	o Substrate fits perfectly in the enzyme
+- Substrate fits perfectly in the enzyme
-	o No explanation as to how the enzyme catalyses the reaction
+- No explanation as to how the enzyme catalyses the reaction
 <img src="https://user-images.githubusercontent.com/74820599/111035484-b7a12080-8412-11eb-8149-d32e3e2de207.png" alt="lock and key diagram" width="25%" /> [^2]

-- Induced Fit model of enzyme action
+### Induced Fit model of enzyme action
-	o Enzyme active site changes shape slightly to allow the substrate to bind to it
+- Enzyme active site changes shape slightly to allow the substrate to bind to it
-	o Active site puts stresses on the substrate, causing bonds to brake
+- Active site puts stresses on the substrate, causing bonds to brake
-	o Reaction is catalysed, causing the product(s) to be released
+- Reaction is catalysed, causing the product(s) to be released
 - Enzymes are only able to have 1 substrate fit it – amylase only catalyses starch (hydrolysis)
 - Enzyme concentration – a higher concentration will cause the substrate to be broken down faster.
 The rate of reaction will plateau as the substrate concentration decreases, as collisions are less likely to occur
 ![Induced fit model of enzyme action](https://user-images.githubusercontent.com/74820599/111035609-254d4c80-8413-11eb-836f-a922b27679ff.png)[^3]